 Practical Perspectives - challenges your existing knowledge and experience of photographic image making.
 This module investigates how meaning can be shaped and communicated through photography.
 The module runs as a thirty-credit module in term one for full-time students, and as two fifteen-credit modules in terms one and two for part-time students.

-This photographic production-centered module forms the preliminary investigation for the Major Project.
-You will be required to continue to develop your own practice within an environment of critical debate, by extending your photographic imaging skills, independent judgement, visual sensibility and aesthetic and technical self-sufficiency.
+Negotiated Photographic Assignment - focuses on photographic production and forms the preliminary investigation for your Major Project.
+It will see you continue to develop your own practice within an environment of critical debate by extending your photographic imaging skills, independent judgement and visual sensibility as well as you aesthetic and technical self-sufficiency ability.

-Designed to provide you with the opportunity to develop key professional presentation skills, this module has a particular emphasis on the way your work and ideas can be developed and promoted through a range of opportunities within the creative industries.
+Professional Practice - offers the opportunity to develop key professional skills.
+It has a particular emphasis on the way your work and ideas can be developed and promoted through the many opportunities within the creative industries.